carternorton11/startup/README.md

 #### Other Functions
 'rest' is a placeholder parameter than accepts any number of parameters and converts them to an array <br>
 'spread' does the opposite, and expands an array to fill all parameters <br>

+#### Scope, Modules, and DOM
+Global > Module > Function > Block <br>
+'Var' is always global.
+Const and Let can be used like typical constant and changeable variables <br>
+'This' can refer to an object, function, or globally, depending on where it is referenced <br>
+Modules = packages <br>
+DOM is essentially a way for the code to directly interface with HTML objects <br>
+Event Listeners allow your code to listen to clipboard, focus, keyboard, mouse, etc. <br>

 ## Zach Notes